Greek PM defends controversial 'Plan B' for euro zone exit

 The session with Greece's finance and economy ministers took place at a hotel in central Athens rather than at government ministries, part of efforts to keep the visit by EU/IMF officials -- widely despised by Greeks -- discreet and less intrusive than in the past.

-Finance Minister Euclid Tsakalotos said they discussed recapitalization of the country's ailing banks and a target for the government to post a primary budget surplus of 3.5 percent in 2018.
+Finance Minister Euclid Tsakalotos said they discussed recapitalisation of the country's ailing banks and a target for the government to post a primary budget surplus of 3.5 percent in 2018.

-In exchange for the rescue loans, Greece has agreed to sequester 50 billion euros of public assets in a privatization fund to act as collateral on the deal.
+In exchange for the rescue loans, Greece has agreed to sequester 50 billion euros (£35.4 billion) of public assets in a privatisation fund to act as collateral on the deal.

 Greece wants to wrap up talks on the bailout by mid-August so as to get aid flowing before a debt payment to the ECB falls due on Aug.
 20. But delays in starting the talks this week and the complexity of the agreement could mean Athens is forced to rely on bridge financing from European lenders rather than funding from the bailout to make that payment.